Abdelrhman2022/Prediction-using-Unsupervised-KMeans-Clustering/README.md

 ## Prediction using Unsupervised  KMeans Clustering
-The Notebook is supposed to predict the optimal number of k (clusters) of unlabeld data (iris dataset)<br>
+The Notebook is supposed to predict the optimal number of k (clusters) of unlabeled data (iris dataset)<br>
 and represent it visually<br>

 ## Dataset